MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/delegated-admin.md

 As a Microsoft customer organization, you can have multiple partners registered as your resellers.
 It isn't unusual for a single organization to use one partner as the delegated admin for their Microsoft 365 subscription and another for their [!INCLUDE [prod_short](../developer/includes/prod_short.md)] subscription, for example.
 The services each partner can administer are determined by the Entra roles that are included in the GDAP relationship.
 For partners managing [!INCLUDE [prod_short](../developer/includes/prod_short.md)], the [Dynamics 365 Business Central Administrator](/entra/identity/role-based-access-control/permissions-reference#dynamics-365-business-central-administrator) role is recommended as the [least-privileged](/partner-center/gdap-least-privileged-roles-by-task) role that allows for administration of and access to [!INCLUDE [prod_short](../developer/includes/prod_short.md)] environments.

 It also isn't unusual for a single organization to have multiple [!INCLUDE [prod_short](../developer/includes/prod_short.md)] environments, each managed by a different partner.
 In this case, the customer would have to accept a GDAP relationship including at least the [Dynamics 365 Business Central Administrator](/entra/identity/role-based-access-control/permissions-reference#dynamics-365-business-central-administrator) role with each partner organization.
 Internal administrators can use the **Partner access** settings in the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)] to enable or disable delegated administrators from administering and accessing each environment, or to only allow delegated administrators from specific partner Entra tenants to administer and access an environment.
-For more information, see [Manage Access to Environments](tenant-admin-center-manage-access.md).
+Learn more in [Manage Access to Environments](tenant-admin-center-manage-access.md).

 [!INCLUDE [admin-gdap-user](../includes/admin-gdap-user.md)]